Data Stability in Clustering: A Closer Look: Introduction

-The classical approach in theoretical computer science to dealing with the worst-case NP-hardness of clustering has been to develop efficient approximation algorithms for the various clustering objectives~\citep{AroraRR98,AryaGKMMP04,BartalCR01,CharikarGTS02,KumarSS10,VegaKKR03}, and significant efforts have been exerted to improve approximation ratios and to prove lower bounds.
-In particular, for metric $k$-median, the best known guarantee is a $(3+\epsilon)$-approximation~\citep{AryaGKMMP04}, and the best known lower bound is $(1+1/e)$-hardness of approximation~\citep{GuhaK99,jain_new_2002}.
-In the case of metric min-sum, the best known result is a $O(\mathrm{polylog}(n))$-approximation to the optimum~\citep{BartalCR01}.
+The classical approach in theoretical computer science to dealing with the worst-case NP-hardness of clustering has been to develop efficient approximation algorithms for the various clustering objectives~\cite{AroraRR98,AryaGKMMP04,BartalCR01,CharikarGTS02,KumarSS10,VegaKKR03}, and significant efforts have been exerted to improve approximation ratios and to prove lower bounds.
+In particular, for metric $k$-median, the best known guarantee is a $(3+\epsilon)$-approximation~\cite{AryaGKMMP04}, and the best known lower bound is $(1+1/e)$-hardness of approximation~\cite{GuhaK99,jain_new_2002}.
+For metric min-sum, the best known result is a $O(\mathrm{polylog}(n))$-approximation to the optimum~\cite{BartalCR01}.

 In contrast, a more recent direction of research has been to characterize under what conditions we can find a desirable clustering efficiently.
-Perturbation resilience/stability are, of course, such notions, but they are related to other notions of stability in clustering. \cite{OstrovskyRSS06} demonstrate the effectiveness of Lloyd-type algorithms~\citep{Lloyd82} on instances with the stability property that the cost of the optimal $k$-means solution is small compared to the cost of the optimal $(k-1)$-means solution, and their guarantees have recently been improved by~\cite{AwasthiBS10}.
+Perturbation resilience/stability are such conditions, but they are related to other stability notions in clustering.
+Ostrovsky~et~al.~\cite{OstrovskyRSS06} demonstrate the effectiveness of Lloyd-type algorithms~\cite{Lloyd82} on instances with the stability property that the cost of the optimal $k$-means solution is small compared to the cost of the optimal $(k-1)$-means solution, and their guarantees have later been improved by Awasthi~et~al.~\cite{AwasthiBS10}.

-In a different line of work, \cite{BalcanBV08} consider what stability properties of a similarity function, with respect to the ground truth clustering, are sufficient to cluster well.
-In a related direction, \cite{BBG} argue that, for a given objective $\Phi$, approximation algorithms are most useful when the clusterings they produce are structurally close to the optimum originally sought in choosing to optimize $\Phi$ in the first place.
-They then show that, for many objectives, if one makes this assumption explicit -- that all $c$-approximations to the objective yield a clustering that is structurally $\epsilon$-close to the optimum -- then one can recover an $\epsilon$-close clustering in polynomial time, surprisingly for values of $c$ below the hardness of approximation constant.
-The assumptions and algorithms of~\cite{BBG} have subsequently been carefully analyzed by~\cite{SchalekampYZ10}.
+In a different line of work, Balcan~et~al.~\cite{BalcanBV08} consider what stability properties of a similarity function, with respect to the ground truth clustering, are sufficient to cluster well.
+In a related direction, Balcan~et~al.~\cite{BBG} argue that, for a given objective $\Phi$, approximation algorithms are most useful when the clusterings they produce are structurally close to the optimum originally sought in choosing to optimize $\Phi$ in the first place.
+They then show that, for many objectives, if one makes this assumption explicit -- that all $c$-approximations to the objective yield a clustering that is $\epsilon$-close to the optimum -- then one can recover an $\epsilon$-close clustering in polynomial time, even for values of $c$ below the hardness of approximation constant.
+The assumptions and algorithms of Balcan~et~al.~\cite{BBG} have subsequently been carefully analyzed by Schalekamp~et~al.~\cite{SchalekampYZ10}.